11 great off-the-beaten-path places to visit in Japan

 Hiking Onami Lake

-Japan, the land of volcanoes, set straight along the pacific ring of fire, there are around 118 active volcanoes here, spitfire mountains on alien landscapes.
+Japan, the land of volcanoes, sits along the Pacific Ring of Fire and has around 118 active volcanoes, with spitting mountains on alien landscapes.

-The Kirishima range is one of them, one of the most restless, with 15 active cones (Takachihonomine, Nakadake, Ohatayama, Karakunidake, Tairoike, Ohachi, and Shinmoedake are the most notable) and 10 crater lakes.
+The Kirishima range is one of the most restless, with 15 active cones (Takachihonomine, Nakadake, Ohatayama, Karakunidake, Tairoike, Ohachi, and Shinmoedake are the most notable) and 10 crater lakes.
 A powerful place, not to be missed if you’re in Kyushu.

 The highest peak is mt.
-Karakuni and Onami lake is the highest crater lake in Japan, a hiking paradise all around, even though some tracks may be closed from time to time, these guys (the volcanoes) are always nervous here.
+Karakuni and Onami lakes are the highest crater lakes in Japan, and the area around them is a hiking paradise.
+Even though some tracks may be closed from time to time, these guys (the volcanoes) are always nervous here.

-The road to reach this place is worth the trip itself, with huge waterfalls, steamy ponds of boiling waters, forests, and small hot springs resorts everywhere.
+The road to this place is worth the trip itself, with huge waterfalls, steamy ponds of boiling water, forests, and small hot-spring resorts everywhere.

 3 – Shirakawa-go